globus-labs/proxima/examples/molecule-sampling/README.md

 The quality of the simulation can be quantified by assessing how the "R_g" changes.
 Make sure to use the confidence intervals.
 The R_g is determined based on an average over the timesteps in the simulation and can have a large uncertainty.

+## Recommended Parameters

+The `example-run.sh` performs a "baseline" run of the sampling code.
+The code does not use the surrogate model (as `--uq-tolerance` is less than zero) and samples enough steps to get a good measurement of the radius of gyration.
+The measurements are performed with "molecule #1" in our dataset at 1K and 500K.
+The code requires 40 minutes to run on an Intel 2550K and produces the following values with a random seed of 1:

+- R<sub>g</sub> @ 1 K: 0.27256 &#x212b;
+- R<sub>g</sub> @ 1 K: 0.27369 &#x212b;

 ## Implementation Details